pflenker/pflenker.github.io/_posts/2023-01-03-integration-debates.md

 **Addendum**:
 [Here's a much more nuanced article on that matter](https://www.zeit.de/politik/deutschland/2023-01/silvester-randale-berlin-taeter-herkunft-folgen), which points out - among other things - that crimes committed by immigrants is on the decline, and that this whole thing might be due to toxic masculinity more than anything else.

+**Addendum**:
+The number went down again, now we're [talking about 38 people, the majority of them German.](https://www.tagesspiegel.de/berlin/neue-zahlen-zu-berliner-silvester-krawallen-nur-38-festgenommene-wegen-boller-attacken--mehrheitlich-deutsche-9147513.html).
+Seems like the police simply lied, and given how trustworthy the police is, most people, including Germans, believed this.

+Small detail: In many media outlets, the [outrage is free](https://www.sueddeutsche.de/panorama/kriminalitaet-berlin-senat-grossteil-der-taeter-von-silvester-unbekannt-dpa.urn-newsml-dpa-com-20090101-230111-99-184657) with the wrong, uncorrected numbers being freely available online, while the [truth is behind a paywall.](https://www.sueddeutsche.de/medien/polizei-silvester-berlin-pressearbeit-1.5730395?reduced=true)